rgel25/portfolio/README.md

 - Active li > a states for the page section being viewed
 - Nav bar only visible after landing page
 - Responsive nav bar closes after selecting a link, clicking the expand button again, and scrolling up to the landing page.

+# About Me

+Took inspiration from [Alejandro Aspinwall](https://aaspinwall.com/) again in terms of general design.
+For screen with small sizes, I used flex for the layout and once it goes to
+768px and above, the layout transitions to grid with the items in different arrangement.